 - B. adolescentis

-Bifidobacteria have been associated with positive health impacts in the GI tract, including improved lactose digestion, prevention or reduction of diarrhea, and reduced symptoms of irritable bowel syndrome (IBS).
+Bifidobacteria have been associated with positive health impacts in the GI tract, including improved lactose digestion.
+This probiotic may also prevent or reduce diarrhea and could reduce symptoms of irritable bowel syndrome (IBS).
 They’ve also been linked with improved lipid levels.

 B. breve, B. longum subsp. infantis, B. bifidum and B. longum subsp. longum are the most common Bifidobacteria in human infants.
 Newborns receiving breast milk have higher levels of these helpful bacteria in their gut.
 These probiotics have been associated with a stronger intestinal barrier and protection against infection and may affect metabolism.